allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 The application was launched without any major problems in the [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) version.
 In keeping with the Agile spirit, we gradually supplemented it with all the functionality of the previous version and added completely new features.

 It was certainly not time to celebrate yet, but rather time for more hard work.

-We had no major errors, but their sheer number was slowing us down, lengthen tests as the tasks were coming back.
+We had no major errors, but their sheer number was slowing us down, lengthening tests as the tasks kept coming back to developers for fixing.
 In order to protect ourselves from this, we added several hundred tests using dedicated testing solutions:
 [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/), [sinon](https://sinonjs.org/) and [enzyme](https://airbnb.io/enzyme/).